igor-couto/guess-the-state/README.md

 # Guess The State!

-Select the state and write your name correctly.
+Select the state and write it's name correctly

 Can be found here: [https://igor-couto.github.io/guess-the-state/](https://igor-couto.github.io/guess-the-state/)